 Integrated therapy is similar to traditional treatment that is focused on guidelines and policies of the related services professions.
 Just like conventional therapy, this includes various levels of support and degrees of services.
 It accommodates, modifies, compensates and reduces the effects of learning disabilities so a student can get the most out of special education.
 Just like traditional therapy, goals are written based on the individual’s needs; therapists will confirm this.

 So what makes it different from traditional therapy?
-In integrated treatment, the student’s related services are provided, planned and assessed.
+In Integrated therapy, the student’s related services are provided, planned and assessed.
 Skills are observed and addressed so they can serve the student’s real life.
-Also, it offers overall benefits from the educational program of the student.
+Also, Integrated therapy offers overall benefits from the educational program of the student.

 Therapists work in a specific environment or natural locations based on what is relevant for the student and how he/she can develop skills.
 If the student needs an isolated place where they can learn because of problems of distractions, they can be provided.
 Some examples are: